SJSU272LabF17/Project-Team-7/README.md

 Follow the documentation below for more information https://hyperledger.github.io/composer/tutorials/developer-tutorial.html

-The working application can be access by using below url. http://reviewnet.hopto.org
+The working application can be accessed by using below url. http://reviewnet.hopto.org